TrentBrunson/Turbo_Learning/README.md

 We will analyze college football (CFB) data from several years to determine what defense a team should call based on past successes and failures.

 ### Reasoning for Topic
 In football, good defense keeps the other team from scoring and provides a good field position, which allows the offense to start their drive-to-goal in a better position, thus allowing an easier time scoring.
+Plus it's football season; it's fun;

 ### Data Source Description
 We obtained reliable CFB data from the ESPN API, allowing us to analyze several years of data, which we have narrowed down to 6 years.
 Based on the amount of data we have, we believe these years are enough to accurately identify trends.

 ### Question The Team Hopes To Answer:
 After completing the project, we hope to be able to answer the following question:
-* What is the likelihood that the opposing team will call on a "run" or "pass" based on the play, distance or time?
+* What is the likelihood that the opposing team will call on a "rush" or "pass" based on the down, distance or time?
 * Are there any variables that have a greater affect on the decision call?
 If so, what are they?

 ## Segment 2

 ### Presentation
-Please view our ongoing team presentation draft here: https://docs.google.com/presentation/d/1fYbRv5cNzHDDJVVBG5kk5iRclJ1ldfzgQI6HdRqE9GY/edit?usp=sharing
+Please view our ongoing team presentation here: https://docs.google.com/presentation/d/1fYbRv5cNzHDDJVVBG5kk5iRclJ1ldfzgQI6HdRqE9GY/edit?usp=sharing

 The presentation outlines the project, including the following:
 Selected topic